-Are you particularly interested in war history, there are several visual remains along the Norwegian coast.
 Some of the remains are what is locally called "Hitlertennene"; the teeth of Hitler.
-They are big blocks of stone, and was part of a chain of coastal forts to avoid allied invasions.
+They are big blocks of stone and were part of a chain of coastal forts to avoid allied invasions.

 If you drive past Brusand at Jæren, you may notice the many stone and concrete blocks that lie along the road.
 Maybe you also wonder how they ended up here, and why?